evennia/evennia/evennia/contrib/base_systems/ingame_python/README.md

 EVENTS_DISABLED = True
 ```

-The in-game Python system will still be accessible (you will have access to the `@call` command, to debug),
+The in-game Python system will still be accessible (you will have access to the `call` command, to debug),
 but no event will be called automatically.